nghiant2710/docs/i386-alpine/README-short.txt

-Alpine Linux Base image for i386 Devices.
+A minimal Docker image based on Alpine Linux with a complete package index!
-This image is maintained by [Resin.io](https://resin.io/)
+Maintained by Resin.io.